Ukrainian-History/whisper-pilot/README.md

 * [On Prem Estimate](https://github.com/sul-dlss/whisper-pilot/blob/main/notebooks/on-prem-estimate.ipynb): an estimate of how long it will take to run our backlog through Whisper using hardware similar to the RDS GPU work station.
 * [Whisper Options](https://github.com/sul-dlss/whisper-pilot/blob/main/notebooks/whisper-options.ipynb) examining the effects of adjusting several Whisper options.

-If you want to interact with them you'll need to run Jupyter Lab which was installed with the dependencies:
+If you want to interact with them, you'll need to run Jupyter Lab which was installed with the dependencies:

 ```
 $ jupyter lab